Apartments, Houses and Condos for Rent in Bangkok

 Bangkok Apartment Rental Research

-Six projects comprising 118 units were under construction, all in the Sukhumvit area with completion dates ranging between Q2 2021 and Q1 2022.
-By the end of 2021, total apartment supply in downtown Bangkok was forecasted to be at 9,854 units; a forecasted increase of 0.8% over current supply.
+Six projects comprising 118 units were under construction, all in the Sukhumvit area, with completion dates ranging between Q3 2021 and Q1 2022.

 CBRE Research calculates rents for apartments based on a “basket” of buildings relevant to CBRE’s target market.
-In Q4 2020, there was minimal movement in terms of rental rate with the average asking rent for Grade A apartments in downtown Bangkok was THB 456 per square metre per month; identical Q-o-Q, a decrease of 4.6% Y-o-Y. Meanwhile, average monthly asking rent for Grade B apartments in downtown Bangkok was THB 398 per square metre per month, an increase of 1.3% Q-o-Q, decrease of 8.2% Y-o-Y. We believe that this trend will continue until the overall market recovers and expatriates number bounce back.
+In Q1 2021, the average asking rent for Grade A apartments in downtown Bangkok was THB 454 per square metre per month; a decrease of 0.4% Q-o-Q and 6.8% Y-o-Y. Meanwhile, the average monthly asking rent for Grade B apartments in downtown Bangkok was THB 400 per square metre per month, an increase of 0.5% Q-o-Q but a decrease of 7.2% Y-o-Y.

 Typical Terms to Rent a Bangkok Apartment